-Whether you need to pay tax on money you transfer to Australia depends on your residency status, the source of the money and the Australian Taxation Office rules.
+Whether you are charged for Australia tax on money transfers to Australia depends on your residency status, the source of the money and the Australian Taxation Office rules.

 Here we cover the most common situations where overseas money transfers are made to Australia: